 DEET was developed by the US Army in the 1950s and is the most effective and widely used mosquito repellent in United States.
 Anything with DEET in should not be used on infants younger than 2 months of age.
 Children above three months can use repellents with DEET concentrations of 30% or less.
 Mosquito repellents with higher concentration does not provide additional protection, but they provide protection for a longer period.

-Oil of citronella is an all-natural insect and animal repellent made from the distilled oils of different varieties of grass, according to the National Pesticide Information Center.
-The main components in the oil are citronellol, citronellal and geranio.
+Oil of citronella is an all-natural insect and animal repellent made from the distilled oils of different varieties of grass, according to the National Pesticide Information Centre.
+The main components in the oil are citronellol, citronellal and geranio (Geranium).